AJSahagun/Execution-Cycle-Verilog/README.md

     2. Go to `File > Open New Tab >`
     3. Locate `dump.vcd`
     4. Append all the signals and observe how writing data in registers, and operations are executed works.

-## Group 6 (Decoding Process)

-How It Integrates
-1. Decode: Decodes instructions to determine the operation and generate appropriate control signals.
-2. Register File: Implements a register file for storing and accessing data within the processor.
-3. ALU: Defines an ALU capable of performing various arithmetic and logical operations.
-4. Control Unit: Generates control signals for the processor based on the instruction's opcode.
-5. Testbench: Provides a simulation environment to test the processor design by loading instructions and driving the clock.

-### How to simulate

-1. Ensure Icarus Verilog is installed
-2. Clone the project using Github Desktop
-3. Ensure that that the cloned project is located inside iverilog bin's folder
-4. Open command prompt and go locate current directory to the cloned project
-5. Use this command (verilog -o simulation *.v)
-6. Then, type vvp simulation
-7. Locate gtkwave.exe in your verilog folder.
-Click new tab and click the generated vcd file
-8. Click the signals and observe.

 ## Group 3 (Execution - Storing Process)